Turkey issues "frank, friendly" warning to Iran

 The once close ties between the Middle East's two non-Arab powers have been ravaged by events in Syria.
 Turkey has demanded President Bashar al-Assad quit, but Iran supports his suppression of an uprising Tehran says is backed by regional and Western enemies.

-Davutoglu told Salehi Turkey would try to help free the 48 Iranians seized by rebels on the road from Damascus airport on Saturday.
+Davutoglu told Salehi Turkey would try to help free the 48 Iranians seized by rebels on the road from Damascus airport on Saturday [ID:nL6E8J438A].

 (Writing by Ece Toksabay and Alexandra Hudson, editing by Tim Pearce)